 Prior to this offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
-In connection with the audit of our financial statements for fiscal 2018, we and our independent registered public accounting firm identified two material weaknesses in our internal control over financial reporting.
+In connection with the audit of our financial statements for fiscal 2018, we identified two material weaknesses in our internal control over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-A "significant deficiency" is a deficiency or a combination of deficiencies in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those responsible for oversight of our financial reporting.

 We determined that we had two material weaknesses because (i) we did not maintain a sufficient complement of personnel with an appropriate degree of technical knowledge commensurate with our accounting and reporting requirements and (ii) we did not design our controls sufficiently to completely and accurately record our accrued liabilities and other estimates at period end.
 As a result, there were certain post-close adjustments that were required that were material to the financial statements.
 These material weaknesses could result in a misstatement of account balances or disclosures that would result in a material misstatement to the annual or interim financial statements that would not be prevented or detected.
+In connection with the audit of our financial statements for 2019, we determined that the previously identified material weaknesses had been remediated.

-To address these material weaknesses, we plan to hire additional accounting personnel and implement process level and management review controls.
-While we intend to implement a plan to remediate these material weaknesses, we cannot predict the success of such plan or the outcome of our assessment of these plans at this time.
-If our steps are insufficient to successfully remediate the material weaknesses and otherwise establish and maintain an effective system of internal control over financial reporting, the reliability of our financial reporting, investor confidence in us and the value of our Class A common stock could be materially and adversely affected.
-We can give no assurance that this implementation will remediate these deficiencies in internal control or that additional material weaknesses in our internal control over financial reporting will not be identified in the future.
+To address these material weaknesses, we hired additional accounting personnel and implemented process level and management review controls.
+We can give no assurance that additional material weaknesses in our internal control over financial reporting will not be identified in the future.
 Our failure to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that could result in a restatement of our financial statements, cause us to fail to meet our reporting obligations.